Repetitive Strain Injury Stretching

 Wrists & Hands:

-2. Flip your fists over, fingers facing up, and gently press down with the backs of your hands to stretch the extensors.
-Hold for 10 seconds.
+2. With your fists flipped, fingers pointing upward, gently press down using the backs of your hands against the surface, applying light pressure through the top side.
+Stay in that position for about 10 seconds.

 Radial & Ulnar Deviators3 sets of 10 seconds each for both radial and ulnar deviations